wesleywerner/code-name-silver-steel/README.md

   git log <previous tag>..HEAD --oneline >> CHANGES

 * Edit CHANGES
-* Update the The release number in the story
+* Update the release number in the story
+* Build a z8 file into the Materials directory
+* Build a blorb package (this includes the z8 from above as a download link in the website)
 * git add . && git commit -m "Update release version"

 * Tag the new version